 Witness thus the idea of modernism at its height in the early 20th century.

-“He was the German spirit’s battle against the classical form.”20
+Two years later, Vincent Van Gogh was described as “the German spirit’s battle against the classical form.”20

 Modernism is based on a philosophy developed by two thinkers, a philosophy of commandments.

 I know how to rid us of this monopoly – and let dialogue revive in this combat zone of consensus tyranny.

 I have heard that the Romans arranged two hospital divisions because of wounded gladiators:

 The aim of dividing these two was to avoid contact between the two premises in order to attain successful surgery – a mix of surgeons and epidemics would be very dangerous.